 If you’d like to add an extra layer of flavor to your skinny Moscow Mule, that’s easy.
 Make a raspberry Moscow Mule, blueberry Moscow Mule, cherry Moscow Mule or even a watermelon Moscow Mule by simply muddling fresh or frozen fruits into the mix.

-You can also use fruit liquors or syrups of your choice, but remember these do contain more sugar and make the end result less skinny.
+You can also use fruit liquors or syrups of your choice, but these flavor additions add even more sugar than the fresh whole fruit.
+Not so “skinny” anymore, so save it for celebrations or cheat days.

 Virgin Moscow Mule

 Yep, this skinny Moscow Mule can easily be made into a virgin Moscow Mule!
 It has strong flavors that will shine equally well without the vodka.
-Just sub it with an extra splash of the diet ginger ale and you’re good to go.
+Just sub in an extra splash of the diet ginger ale or plain sparkling water and you’re good to go.

 The traditional version can have up to 250 calories per serving.
 This skinny Moscow Mule clocks in at just under 100!